Are you thinking of setting up a limited company for your business?

 Using a company formation agent

-- There are lots of company formation agents to choose from or you can use a solicitor to register your business.
-These options cost more but they are often quicker and a specialist will be able to guide you through the information needed for registering the limited company.
+- There are lots of company formation agents to choose from or you can use a solicitor to register your business opens in new window.
+These options cost more but they will be able to guide you through the information needed for registering a limited company.

 - You can search for company formation agents using the Companies House Company Formation Agents directory opens in new window which lists the web address and phone numbers of recognised formation agents.

 - Use Google to search for the agent online, including reviews from previous customers, before picking the one you’ll use.

 - The company formation agent will handle all the paperwork and submit the documents to Companies House and it can take as little as a few hours.

 - The agent will be able to offer other services including the use of a registered office, scanning services for mail received and online portals for managing the administration of your business details.

 What documents are needed to form a limited company?

 Whether you decide to register as a limited company yourself or use a company formation agent, registration documents for your limited company will need to be submitted to Companies House before you can start trading.
 These are: